LearnUp recommended reading.

 by Brock L. Eide M.D.
 M.A. and Fernette F. Eide M.D.

-Putting emphasis on the advantages of the dyslexic brain rather than the well-trod challenges with reading and writing, the Eides blend advice from successful individuals who learned to excel at “being dyslexic” with findings from their research that parents, educators, and individuals with dyslexia can use to help maximize their dyslexic advantage.
+The Eldes put emphasis on the advantages of the dyslexic brain rather than the well-trod challenges with reading and writing.
+They share advice from successful individuals who learned to excel at “being dyslexic” with findings from their research that parents, educators, and individuals with dyslexia can use to help maximize their dyslexic advantage.